 About the Author

-Senior Designer at Visit Seattle, David Newman is a would-be-superhero, music-fan, family-man and Seattle enthusiast currently residing in Seattle’s Beacon Hill neighborhood with his wife, teenagers & a nervous dog.
+Creative Director at Visit Seattle, David Newman is a type-junky, design nerd, would-be-superhero, music-fan, family-man and Seattle enthusiast currently residing in Seattle’s Beacon Hill neighborhood with his wife, teenagers & anxious dog.